 Use the ad breaks on TV to stand and do some stretches, squats, lunges etc.

 Take a break from your computer and stand, move and/or stretch every 30 minutes

 Sit on a Swiss Ball at your desk rather than a chair (uses more muscles and more energy).

 Get a fitness App. for your mobile phone which gives lots of tips and keeps you on track

 Log on to a free internet fitness or yoga programme

-Use a Nintendo Wii to take an exercise or yoga class or to ski, play tennis, golf or boxing in the comfort of your own living room.
+Use an activity-based computer game to take an exercise or yoga class or to ski, play tennis, golf or boxing in the comfort of your own living room.

 There's lots of help and support available.
 Here are some suggestions to get you on your way: